MicrosoftDocs/power-automate-docs/articles/approvals-known-issues.md

 ### Missing emails

-If the status of your email notification is **Sent** but you don't see the email notification, try the following options.
+If the status of your email notification is **Sent** but you don't see the email notification, try the following options:

 - Refresh your inbox and verify that you have an active Internet connection.
 - Confirm that the email address is correct for the intended recipient.
 - Review your email settings and verify if there are any filters or blocked addresses that may prevent you from seeing the notification.
-- Check your spam/promotions folder.
+- Check your spam or promotions folder.

 ### Troubleshoot failed requests